academe/SugarPortalModule/README.md

 This module is developed against SugarCRM 6.5 CE, and the Academe/SugarRestApi library will support the API functions that it provides.

+## Repository Organisation ##

+This repository contains the files required for the plugin, and the tools to wrap the files up into an installable zip file.
+It may be that the whole repository can be zipped to create an installable module with no further tools to reorganise the files, but I've not got far enough to test that yet.